skyfrk/hackthewood-berlin-2019/docs/tapio-goes-ifttt.md

 * Install [dotnet](https://docs.microsoft.com/en-us/dotnet/core/tools/dotnet-install-script)
 * Setup [tapio CloudConnector](https://developer.tapio.one/docs/CloudConnector/CloudConnectorCore.html)
 * Setup [remote debugging with VS Code](https://www.hanselman.com/blog/RemoteDebuggingWithVSCodeOnWindowsToARaspberryPiUsingNETCoreOnARM.aspx)
-* Setup the PIR sensor and the RGG LED using the GPIO interface and a library like [Unosquare.RaspberryIO](https://github.com/unosquare/raspberryio) and deploy an OPC UA server which monitors the motion sensor and controls the RGB LED.
+* Setup the PIR sensor and the RGB LED using the GPIO interface and a library like [Unosquare.RaspberryIO](https://github.com/unosquare/raspberryio) and deploy an OPC UA server which monitors the motion sensor and controls the RGB LED.

 ### Building the connector